-Once you have installed the WP-Optimize plugin, click on WP-Optimize > Images in your WordPress dashboard.
-Now you can decide what level of compression you would like to have for your images.
-There are 3 options:
+Once you have installed the WP-Optimize plugin, go to WP-Optimize > Images in your WordPress dashboard.
+Now you can decide what level of compression you want for your images.
+There are three options:

-By prioritizing ‘maximum compression’, the more space you can save and the quicker your website will load due to it now having smaller and quicker loading images.
-However, if you run a wedding photography website for example, you may not want to compress your images fully as there can be a slight drop in image quality the more an image is compressed.
-While the loss in quality is hardly noticeable for most people and is not a consideration for most websites, if high end quality images are important to you, then you should prioritize ‘retention of detail’.
-This option will still save reduce the image file size (though not as much as ‘maximum compression’), but will maintain the high quality of the original.
-You can also select ‘custom’, if you would like to format your images to a level that is not quire maximum compression of best image quality.
+You’ll save the most space by selecting “Prioritize maximum compression“.
+This compresses your images, making them smaller and quicker to load, and as a result, your WordPress site will load faster.
+However, if you run a wedding photography website, for example, you may not want to compress your images fully, as there can be a slight drop in image quality the more an image is compressed.
+While the loss in quality is hardly noticeable for most people and is not a consideration for most websites, if high-end quality images are essential to you, then you should select “Prioritize retention of detail“.
+This option will still reduce the image file size (though not as much as ‘maximum compression’) but will maintain the high quality of the original image.
+You can also select “custom“, if you would like to format your images to a level that is not quite maximum compression or best image quality.

-Below the settings options, you will see all the uncompressed images that have been uploaded to your website.
-Here, you can manually select individual images you wish to compress, or press the “Select All” button if you want to compress all the images to the same level.
-As previously mentioned, if you have high quality images that you do not wish to fully compress alongside other images that may not be so important, you can individually select them and run a ‘maximum retention of detail’ compression.
-You are then able to run the ‘maximum compression’ option on the remaining images.
+Below the settings options, you will see all the Uncompressed images uploaded to your website.
+Here, you can manually select individual images you wish to compress or press the “Select All” button if you want to compress all the images to the same level.
+As previously mentioned, if you have high-quality images that you do not wish to fully compress alongside other images that may not be as important, you can individually select them and run a ‘maximum retention of detail’ compression.
+You can then run the ‘maximum compression’ option on the remaining images.

 WP-Optimize also gives you ‘advanced options‘ when compressing your images.
-Here you can choose option such as:
+Here you can choose options such as:

-Backup original images – Don’t worry if you make a mistake or want to revert back to the original image.
+- Backup original images – Don’t worry if you make a mistake or want to revert to the original image.
 WP-Optimize gives you the option to retain a backup.

-Delete all backup images now – If you are happy with the results and want to delete all your backed-up images, just press this button and WP-Optimize will do the rest.
+- Delete all backup images now – If you are happy with the results and want to delete all your backed-up images, press this button, and WP-Optimize will do the rest.

 Once you have set up and decided what kind of image compression you are happy with, you can tick the “Automatically compress newly-added images” button so that you do not have to go through the process every time you upload a new image.
-Once you activate this option, every new image you upload will be compressed according to the settings you have chosen (compression or detail).
+Once you activate this option, every new image you upload will be compressed according to your chosen settings (compression or detail).